fbaldo31/crypto-trend-bot/readme.md

 ## Features

 1. Get the BTC (can be either other crypto) trend over the past year.
+2. Get the BTC rates for each min during the last week
-2. Put the high, mid and low values in arrays and preprocess it.
+3. Put the high, mid and low values in arrays and preprocess it.
-3. Fetch every minute the current rate.
+4. Fetch every minute the current rate.